 - Bob Taylor is new this year with

 embroidered kitchen towels.

 with her bright colorful fabric plates and bowls.
 She

-will have her winter and
+will have her summer flower garden and bird collection.\

 The wood craftsmen at

 this show are some of the best around:

 Tennessee to bring their handcrafted log furniture.
 Gerald and Ruth Bleniek

 turner from regional wood.
 He is off to explore the West this

 summer .He will be back for the November show .